ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -r,          --recursive           bool   - Add directory paths recursively.
 Default: false.
   -q,          --quiet               bool   - Write minimal output.
   -Q,          --quieter             bool   - Write only final hash.
   --silent                           bool   - Write no output.
   -p,          --progress            bool   - Stream progress data.
   -t,          --trickle             bool   - Use trickle-dag format for dag generation.
   -n,          --only-hash           bool   - Only chunk and hash - do not write to disk.
   -w,          --wrap-with-directory bool   - Wrap files with a directory object.
   -H,          --hidden              bool   - Include files that are hidden.
 Only takes effect on recursive add.
-  -s,         --chunker             string - Chunking algorithm to use.
+  -s,          --chunker             string - Chunking algorithm, size-[bytes] or rabin-[min]-[avg]-[max].
+Default: size-262144.
   --pin                              bool   - Pin this object when adding.
 Default: true.
   --raw-leaves                       bool   - Use raw blocks for leaf nodes. (experimental).
-  --nocopy                          bool   - Add the file using filestore. (experimental).
+  --nocopy                           bool   - Add the file using filestore.
+Implies raw-leaves. (experimental).
   --fscache                          bool   - Check the filestore for pre-existing blocks. (experimental).
+  --cid-version                      int    - CID version.
+Defaults to 0 unless an option that depends on CIDv1 is passed. (experimental).
+  --hash                             string - Hash function to use.
+Implies CIDv1 if not sha2-256. (experimental).
+Default: sha2-256.

 DESCRIPTION

   Adds contents of <path> to ipfs.
 Use -r to add directories.
   Note that directories are added recursively, to form the ipfs MerkleDAG.

   The wrap option, '-w', wraps the file (or files, if using the recursive option) in a directory.
 This directory contains only the files which have been added, and means that the file retains its filename.
 For example:

     > ipfs add example.jpg
     added QmbFMke1KXqnYyBBWxB74N4c5SBnJMVAiMNRcGu6x1AwQH example.jpg
     > ipfs add example.jpg -w
     added QmbFMke1KXqnYyBBWxB74N4c5SBnJMVAiMNRcGu6x1AwQH example.jpg
     added QmaG4FuMqEBnQNn3C8XJ5bpW8kLs7zq2ZXgHptJHbKDDVx

   You can now refer to the added file in a gateway, like so:

     /ipfs/QmaG4FuMqEBnQNn3C8XJ5bpW8kLs7zq2ZXgHptJHbKDDVx/example.jpg

+  The chunker option, '-s', specifies the chunking strategy that dictates how to break files into blocks.
+Blocks with same content can be deduplicated.
+The default is a fixed block size of 256 * 1024 bytes, 'size-262144'.
+Alternatively, you can use the rabin chunker for content defined chunking by specifying rabin-[min]-[avg]-[max] (where min/avg/max refer to the resulting chunk sizes).
+Using other chunking strategies will produce different hashes for the same file.

+    > ipfs add --chunker=size-2048 ipfs-logo.svg
+    added QmafrLBfzRLV4XSH1XcaMMeaXEUhDJjmtDfsYU95TrWG87 ipfs-logo.svg
+    > ipfs add --chunker=rabin-512-1024-2048 ipfs-logo.svg
+    added Qmf1hDN65tR55Ubh2RN1FPxr69xq3giVBz1KApsresY8Gn ipfs-logo.svg

+  You can now check what blocks have been created by:

+    > ipfs object links QmafrLBfzRLV4XSH1XcaMMeaXEUhDJjmtDfsYU95TrWG87
+    QmY6yj1GsermExDXoosVE3aSPxdMNYr6aKuw3nA8LoWPRS 2059
+    Qmf7ZQeSxq2fJVJbCmgTrLLVN9tDR9Wy5k75DxQKuz5Gyt 1195
+    > ipfs object links Qmf1hDN65tR55Ubh2RN1FPxr69xq3giVBz1KApsresY8Gn
+    QmY6yj1GsermExDXoosVE3aSPxdMNYr6aKuw3nA8LoWPRS 2059
+    QmerURi9k4XzKCaaPbsK6BL5pMEjF7PGphjDvkkjDtsVf3 868
+    QmQB28iwSriSUSMqG2nXDTLtdPHgWb4rebBrU7Q1j4vxPv 338
 ```

 ## ipfs bitswap